lightfeed/extractor-test-data/README.md

 - `groundtruth/[category]/[file-name].images.md` - Expected output for conversion with images

 For example:
-- `html/forum/tech-0.html` - Original forum HTML file
+- `html/forum/tech.html` - Original forum HTML file
-- `groundtruth/forum/tech-0.md` - Expected Markdown after basic conversion (no images)
+- `groundtruth/forum/tech.md` - Expected Markdown after basic conversion (no images)
-- `groundtruth/forum/tech-0.main.md` - Expected Markdown when only extracting main content (no images)
+- `groundtruth/forum/tech.main.md` - Expected Markdown when only extracting main content (no images)
-- `groundtruth/forum/tech-0.images.md` - Expected Markdown with images included
+- `groundtruth/forum/tech.images.md` - Expected Markdown with images included

+## Test HTML Files

+The HTML test files included in this repository are used solely for testing purposes.
+All files have been sanitized to replace personal information and sensitive content with generic placeholders.
+The structure and formatting of the HTML is preserved for testing purposes.